 Every traveler while planning a vacation, often wonders in what currency it is most advantageous to take cash when traveling, and whether it is necessary to take the money in cash or use a credit card?
-In this article, we’ll help you sort out this issue and tell you about the national currency of Armenia, about the main currency exchange points in Yerevan and regions and the major banks and overall monetary circulation in the country.
+In this article, we’ll help you sort out this issue and tell you about the national currency of Armenia, Georgia and Azerbaijan, their main currency exchange points and the major banks.

-For nearly two decades, to be more exact, since 1993, after the collapse of the Soviet Union and the independence as “Armenian Dram” has become the national currency having replaced the Soviet ruble.
-National currency and all “financial issues” of Armenia are regulated by the Central Bank of Armenia.
-It is worth noting that AMD is the national currency not only of the Republic of Armenia, but also of the Nagorno-Karabakh Republic, which has been inhabited by native Armenians for centuries.
+For nearly two decades, to be more exact, since 1993, after the collapse of the Soviet Union and independence as “Armenian Dram” has become the national currency having replaced the Soviet ruble.
+The national currency and all “financial issues” of Armenia are regulated by the Central Bank of Armenia.
+It is worth noting that AMD is the national currency not only of the Republic of Armenia but also of the Nagorno-Karabakh Republic, which has been inhabited by native Armenians for millennia.
 So if you are planning to visit the ancient Artsakh, the problems with the currency will not arise.

 On the AMD banknotes are represented prominent figures of culture, which had a great contribution to the history and spiritual development of the country; historically valuable monuments and beautiful fragments of the paintings of the great Armenian painter Martiros Sarian.

-Below we present one of the most trustworthy websites – www.rate.am, where you can not only keep track of the daily exchange rates in Armenia, but also make use of online converters.
+One of the most trustworthy websites is www.rate.am, where you can not only keep track of the daily exchange rates in Armenia but also make use of online converters.
 The website provides currency rates not only for global and common currencies but also for quite rare ones as for example the British pound, Swiss franc, Chinese yen, the Georgian lari, etc.